odkr/pandoc-zotxt.lua/README.md

 2. [Pandoc](https://www.pandoc.org/) v2.0 to v2.16.2.
 3. [GNU Make](https://www.gnu.org/software/make/).

-The test suite has only been tested with Pandoc ≥ v2.10.
+The test suite has been tested with Pandoc ≥ v2.9.

 ### Running the tests